flandrade/harvest-overtime/README.md

 ```

 Where `input-file` and `output-file` are the path and file for the
 input and output.
-If these file paths are not defined, it will
+If these file paths are not provided, it will
 use the following:

 - input: harvest.csv